 Motorized vehicles and horses will not be allowed on the trail.
 Hunting, littering, dumping and alcoholic beverages are prohibited along the trail.
 There will be a “Stay on the Trail” ordinance for your protection.
 Wondering off the trail onto private land is considered trespassing.
 Please keep off private property along the trail.
 To see a complete list of rules and regulations for the Kickapoo Trail, please click here (69kb pdf).

 You can support the trail In several ways.
 You can help now by donating to the acquisition and construction of the trail.
-There are three non-profit foundations that you can donate to, including the Forest Preserve Friends Foundation of Champaign County, the Vermilion County Conservation District Foundation, and the Champaign County Design and Conservation Foundation.
+There are three non-profit foundations that you can donate to, including the Forest Preserve Friends Foundation, the Vermilion County Conservation District Foundation, and the Champaign County Design and Conservation Foundation.
 All donations to any of these Foundations are tax deductible.

 You can also support the trail by becoming a trail steward once a section of trail is completed.
 Trail Steward activities include, trash pickup, exotic species removal, and reporting and maintenance issues that need to be addressed.